 Therefore, in terms of welfare, markets over-produce goods that generate external costs.

 Market Based Solutions:

 Market-based solutions try to manipulate market forces to reduce the externality, by exploiting the price mechanism.
 One such market-based solution is to extend property rights so that third parties can negotiate with those individuals or organisations that cause the externality.
 British economist and Nobel Prize winner, Ronald Coase argued that the establishment of property rights would provide an efficient solution to the problem of externalities.
 As long as one party can establish a property right, there will be a bargaining process leading to an agreement in which externalities are taken into account.

 If property rights cannot be established, such as with the air, sea, or roads, then the only two options are:

-Government intervenes on our behalf through taxes or direct controls and regulations
+- Government intervenes on our behalf through taxes or direct controls and regulations, such as:

 Negative consumption externalities

 When certain goods are consumed, such as demerit goods, negative effects can arise on third parties.
 Common example include cigarette smoking, which can create passive smoking, drinking excessive alcohol, which can spoil a night out for others, and noise pollution.